Toxytod/Horreum/content/1. Active & Works/Bachelor/3rd Semester/Philosophy/Modal Logic (Lecture).md

 ---
 draft: false
+date: 2024-05-22
 ---
-I followed this course during my [[3rd Semester]] of the Bachelor at the #LMU in Munich.
+I followed this course during my [[3rd Semester]] of the Bachelor at the [[LMU Munich]].
 The course has been held by Dr. Marra at the mcmp.
 Here I collect the notes from the material available online.
-I had an oral exam on the 22nd May 2024 and got 1.7; the mark counts in the Bachelor of Philosophy.
+I had an oral exam on the 22nd May 2024 and got 1.3; the mark counts in the [[B.A.
+Philosophy (LMU)]].

 ### 1. Intro and Lecture
 - Modal: a mode of truth like: necessity, knowledge, belief, obligation, present